By Kimmo Ruotsalainen (Helsinki, Finland)

 COVID19 Financial Impact to Airlines

-According to IATA, the forcast cash burn for the airline industry for the 2nd half of 2020 shows an additional USD77 billion as the revenues remain weak and recent government aid packages are diminishing.
+According to IATA, the forecast cash burn for the airline industry for the 2nd half of 2020 shows an additional USD77 billion as the revenues remain weak and recent government aid packages are diminishing.
 It is also expected that there will be some restructuring in the market.

 In the current environment, IATA projects that airlines will not turn cash positive until 2022 creating pressure to regain passenger confidence for air travel even during the pandemic and more importantly for the post-pandemic era.
 Expected stiffer competition (overcapacity, fight for market share, etc.) and changed customer behaviour will add pressure on sepcific airlines.